Arne Slot says Liverpool must evolve after Merseyside derby win - why he faces toughest balancing act yet

 Liverpool beat Everton in Merseyside derby thanks to near-perfect first-half performance; things got a bit shaky after Arne Slot made changes; the Liverpool boss spoke of need for "evolution" post-match; Sky Sports takes a look at the balancing act he must strike in bid for more success

-The truth is, Liverpool have 15 points at the top of the league, the only team with an unblemished record.
+The truth is, Liverpool have 15 points at the top of the league, the only team with a perfect copybook.
 But how the next period is managed will be a delicate balancing act for Arne Slot, who spoke of the importance of evolution after narrowly beating Everton 2-1 in the derby.

 First-half goals from the exceptional Ryan Gravenberch, in a free role, and Hugo Ekitike set the tone for the Reds - the latter has contributed four goals and one assist since his summer switch.
-And such a complete first half of football, Liverpool's best yet in the league, was probably just about deserving of the result.
+And such a complete first half of football, Liverpool's best yet in the league, was probably just about deserving of the outcome despite a late scare.

 - Liverpool 2-1 Everton - Match report & reaction